Volyzte/test-repo-local/README.md

 # Demo 2

-This repo begins from the local machine then later added to my GitHub repositories
+This repo begins from the local machine then later pushed to one of my my GitHub repositories